arnab-shuvo/rm-airbnb/README.md

 -   Tyescript - Type casting
 -   Redux - State Management Package
 -   Material UI - Layout of the Components
--   Styled Components - design the componentss
+-   Styled Components - design the components
 -   Docker
 -   Docker-compose
 -   yarn

 ### Features Added

--   Creating Proeperty entry including available dates
+-   Creating Property entry including available dates
 -   Searching property by date and location
 -   Add comment on a particular property
--   show the latest reviewd property in the home page
+-   show the latest reviewed property in the home page
 -   Detail information for a particular property
 -   Authentication is added in API but not implemented in the frontend though

 ### Features can be Added in future

 -   Reservation system
+-   Mobile responsive features can be added
--   Searching on proeprty type
+-   Searching on property type
 -   Authentication system can be added in the frontend
--   Comments can be varified
+-   Comments can be verified
 -   Payment system can be added
 -   SSR can be introduced